labdaddy/linux/general/install-chrome.md

 On Ubuntu 20
 - Open terminal and type: `sudo apt install gdebi-core wget`
 - Then type: `wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb`
+- Then use dpkg to install the chrome package: `sudo dpkg -i google-chrome-stable_current_amd64.deb`
 - Then use gdebi to install the chrome package: `sudo gdebi google-chrome-stable_current_amd64.deb`
 - Now chrome is installed.
 - To launch chrome from the terminal type: `google-chrome`